seyedb/yieldrep/README.md

 Generated data is written under `data/`; generated figures are written under `reports/figures/`.

-## Development Note
+**Development Note**

-This project is developed as a learning and research effort with AI assistance for code generation, refactoring, and documentation.
-Design decisions, review, testing, and project direction are handled by the author.
+AI tools are used to assist with code generation, refactoring, and documentation.
+All research questions, architectural decisions, experimental design, implementation review, and interpretation of results are determined by the author.